 LANGUAGE AND POWER — This course examines the powerful tool of language that inspires people to action and nations to change.

 Admission to Clarke University

-Applicants are considered on an individual basis.
+Applicants to our Bachelor in English are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 Program in Pictures

 Because of my education, and my writing classes especially, I am making a good income doing something I enjoy.

 The English major cultivated my communication, leadership, analytical, critical thinking, and problem-solving skills, which allowed me to flourish not only academically but professionally.
 The English major builds a strong foundation for a successful future.